flairysky/secretsobservatory/posts/poem_on_prime_ideals.md

 But since, $\prod q_i^{a_i+b_j}=ab=kp$ and $p$ is a prime, we have $p=q_p^{a_p+b_p}$ with $a_p+b_p\ge 1$ and in particular $a_p=0$ since $(p,a)=1$.
 Thus, $p=q_p^{b_p}$ with $b_p\ge 1$, hence $p$ devides $q$.

-Now, since Bezout's identity is **the** important identity we prove it also with that, so that you see it in action in case you did not yet.
+Now, since Bezout's identity is **the** very important identity we reprove it using it.

 Assume again $(p,a) = 1$, but then by Bezout $xp + ya = 1$ for some $x,y \in R$.
 And by multiples with $b$ on both sides we get $b = xpb + yab = p(xb+yk)$, so $p|b$. $\square$